NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Index.page.md

 For the implementation guide version history, see {{pagelink:ReleaseNotes}}.

-**Note:** The profiles that this implementation guide references are derived from the [UK Core Implementation Guide (Version 2.0.0 - STU2 Sequence)](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current).
+**Note:** The FHIR profiles that this implementation guide references are derived from the [UK Core Implementation Guide (Version 2.0.0 - STU2 Sequence)](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current).
 Consequently this implementation guide (i.e. the Pathology FHIR Implementation Guide) must be read in conjunction with the UK Core Implementation Guide.
 A description of the published and development versions of the UK Core is provided in [UK Core Publication (Version) History](https://simplifier.net/guide/ukcoreversionhistory/home?current).

 ---